RogerBambinetti/RogerBambinetti/README.md

 ## 👨‍💻 About Me

-- 🌱 I’m currently working with NodeJS and ReactJS
+- 🌱 I’m currently (mainly) working with NodeJS and ReactJS
 - 👯 I’m open to collaborating on anything that gets me excited!
 - 🎶 I love making music on my free time